 Howard School / Normal Institute / Chandler Normal School / Webster Hall (Lexington, KY)

 Howard School opened in 1866 with an enrollment of 500 students and three Negro teachers.
-The school classes were held in the building called Ladies Hall, located on Church Street in Lexington, KY.
+The school classes were held in the building called Ladies Hall, located on Church Street in Lexington.
 It was a free school for the children who could not afford the tuition of a private school.
-The facility had been purchased from the money that was accumulated after a year of fund raising by Negro women in Lexington, KY.
+The facility had been purchased from the money that was accumulated after a year of fund raising by Negro women in Lexington.

 Howard School was named after Freedmen's Bureau director O. O. Howard.
-The school was supported by the Freedmen's Bureau, the American Missionary Association (AMA) [archives at Amistad Research Center], and the Lexington Negro Public School Fund.
-AMA took over the school in 1866 and added six white teachers from the North.
-Two years later, the enrollment had increased to 900 students, and $540 was received from the public school fund to pay the teachers' wages.
+The school was supported by the Freedmen's Bureau, the American Missionary Association (AMA, and the Lexington Negro Public School Fund.
+AMA took over the school in 1866, adding six white teachers from the North.
+Two years later, the enrollment had increased to 900 students; $540 was received from the public school fund to pay the teachers' wages.

-Mrs. Phebe Chandler, a philanthropist from the North, donated funding for the purchase of land away from the city, and for the construction of a new school building.
-The new school was named Chandler Normal School, it opened in 1890 on four acres of land on Georgetown Road.
-Webster Hall, a home for teachers and the principal was built around 1914, it was designed by African American architect Vertner W. Tandy Sr. The Chandler Normal School closed in 1923, but the building remained and an auditorium was added in 1960.
+Mrs. Phebe Chandler, a philanthropist from the North, donated funding for the purchase of land away from the city and for the construction of a new school building.
+The new school, named Chandler Normal School, opened in 1890 on four acres of land on Georgetown Road.
+Webster Hall, a home for teachers and the principal built around 1914, was designed by African American architect Vertner W. Tandy Sr. The Chandler Normal School closed in 1923, but the building remained and an auditorium was added in 1960.

 Webster Hall was used as a parsonage for the National Temple of the House of God, at 548 Georgetown Street.
 In 1980, both the Chandler Normal School and Webster Hall were placed on the National Register of Historic Places [#80001509].
-The property around Chandler Normal School and Webster Hall was used for the building of Lincoln Terrace Housing Projects.
+The property around Chandler Normal School and Webster Hall was used for the building of the Lincoln Terrace Housing Projects.